Conflict-free Cooperation Method for Connected and Automated Vehicles at Unsignalized Intersections: Graph-based Modeling and Optimality Analysis: Simulation

 \subsection{Simulation Results for Various Numbers of Input Vehicles}

 For conducting the simulation on a larger scale, we extended the number of input vehicles from $ 10 $ to $ 50 $ and further compared the algorithms. $ \lambda=3 $ was set as the input for the Poisson distribution of the vehicle arrival.
-We used the evacuation time and ATTD to evaluate the traffic efficiency.
-In terms of fuel consumption, the HBEFA3 model was used to evaluate the fuel consumption of the CAVs, which was integrated with SUMO~\cite{keller2010handbook}.
 As shown in Fig~\ref{fig:VariousVehicleInput}, the red lines in the box plot are the median value and the triangles are the average values.
 Ten repetitions of the simulation were conducted for each number of vehicles, and the vehicle arrivals were identical across the three algorithms.

-In terms of the overall traffic efficiency evaluation, both the iDFST and MCC methods reduce the evacuation time significantly when compared with DFST.
+In terms of the overall traffic efficiency performance, both the iDFST and MCC methods reduce the evacuation time significantly when compared with DFST.
 As shown in Fig~\ref{fig:VehicleNumber_Duration_New}, the average value of the evacuation time in DFST for the number of input vehicles of $ 50 $ is $ 69.9 \, s $, whereas those in iDFST and MCC are $ 46.2 \, s $ and $ 46.05 \, s $, respectively.
 The two proposed algorithms save approximately $ 33\% $ of the evacuation time because of the improved scheduling method.
 Similar results are observed in the ATTD in Fig.~\ref{fig:VehicleNumber_MeanTravelTime}, where iDFST and MCC save approximately $ 18 \% $ of the ATTD for $ 50 $ input vehicles.
 Although the MCC method prioritizes the overall efficiency,~\ie, the evacuation time in the scheduling, the re-ordering of the cliques minimizes the ATTD (line~\ref{algo:MCC:Spanning} in the MCC algorithm).
 In other words, the MCC method heuristically finds the MCC groups to minimize the evacuation time.
-Then, it obtains a spanning tree from the MCC groups to minimize the ATTD.
-This also helps to interpret the outstanding fuel consumption performance of the MCC, as shown in Fig.~\ref{fig:VehicleNumber_EnergyConsumption}.
-Better scheduling also helps to avoid the deceleration and idling of the CAVs in the control zone. iDFST and MCC saves $ 20 \% $ and $ 27 \% $ of the fuel consumption, respectively, for $ 50 $ input vehicles.
+Then, it obtains a spanning tree from the MCC groups to minimize the ATTD. {In MCC, the vehicle is scheduled to its near-globally optimal position which is not necessary to be the best position for itself (layer as smallest as possible).
+Therefore, more vehicles in MCC run in smooth speed trajectories instead of a harsh acceleration/deceleration in driving into their own best position in iDFST.
+As shown in Fig.~\ref{fig:VehicleNumber_EnergyConsumption}, the better vehicle distribution helps to avoid the deceleration and idling of the CAVs in the control zone. iDFST and MCC saves $ 20 \% $ and $ 27 \% $ of the fuel consumption, respectively, for $ 50 $ input vehicles.}